kcking/frametrace/devlog.md

 - Making some changes to the mediasoup build.rs and Makefile, I made it work on Windows.
 Only compiling on cmd.exe worked for me (after setting vcvars as mediasoup instructs).
 Powershell didn't handle mixed file path slashes (/ \\) correctly.
 Now the build works with `cmd.exe` and scoop-installed `python` and `make`.

 - With the build working, I ended up running into the same connectivity issue as before.
 I looked at chrome://webrtc-internals and saw that nothing was even being sent.
 Then I realized ICE was failing.
 The client was gathering candidates for 192.\* and 172.\*, but the echo server was only listening on localhost.
 Hard-coding listening on my 192.\* address fixed this issue, but I will probably find a programmatic way to get the local IPs.
 I was surprised mediasoup's client library didn't log any errors in this case.
 I tried adding some event listeners to the transport/producer and didn't have any luck surfacing this ICE failure client-side.

+- Decided to write own VP8 parser after not finding anything in rust-land.
+Got stuck for a while on the fact that the keyframe header bit is an _inverse_ bit (0 = keyframe, 1 = interframe).
+Maybe it should be called a not_key_frame bit ;)